MathewSam/Color_Segmentation/README.md

 # GMM
-This project aims to build an object detection model using GMM and the EM algorithm.
+This project aims to build an object detection model using Logistic Regression algorithm.

 ## Programming environment
 For the purposes of this project, the model was built using a virtual environment.